Long-term international migration, provisional: year ending June 2025

 However, at the moment our uncertainty intervals should be interpreted with caution as our simulations do not measure all main sources of uncertainty and likely underreport uncertainty with international migration estimates.

 We are working to further improve our uncertainty measures so that they will cover a greater range of sources of uncertainty.
+We recently published our Predicting the stability of non-EU+ long-term international migration estimates methodology exploring uncertainty intervals based on the stability of our estimates associated with revisions.

 Strengths and limitations

-The estimates for the most recent time periods in our data series (YE March 2024 to YE December 2024) are provisional and provide users with an early indication of migration during this period.
+The estimates for the most recent time periods in our data series (YE September 2024 to YE June 2025) are provisional and provide users with an early indication of migration during this period.

 We update assumptions that feed into our provisional estimates to reflect changing behaviour.
 Therefore, these estimates will be subject to a range of factors, which make any estimates of net migration more uncertain at present.
-As outlined in our Population and International Migration Statistics Revisions Policy methodology, these estimates are subject to change, both because of methods refinement as well as scheduled revisions when more data become available.
+As outlined in our Population and International Migration Statistics Revisions Policy methodology, these estimates are subject to change, both because of methods of refinement as well as scheduled revisions when more data become available.
 For more information see our research progress update.

 Back to table of contents

-11. Cite this statistical bulletin
+12. Cite this statistical bulletin

-Office for National Statistics (ONS), released 22 May 2025, ONS website, statistical bulletin, Long-term international migration, provisional: year ending December 2024
+Office for National Statistics (ONS), released 27 November 2025, ONS website, statistical bulletin, Long-term international migration, provisional: year ending June 2025

 Back to table of contents